Tim Massa headshot for The Kroger Co.

 “It has been the honor of my career to serve the associates at Kroger,” Massa said.
 “From day one at Kroger, I believed that our people and our company values are what make this company special, and after 16 years, I continue to believe our people are the experience makers that create the customer experience we strive for, one customer at a time.”

-Massa will remain in his role through Sept.
-18 to ensure a smooth transition.
-His successor will be named at a later date.
+Massa’s successor will be named later.
 In retirement, he plans to continue developing leaders through executive coaching and board service.

 [RELATED: Kroger SVP Jabbar Retires After 38 Years]